BnMcGn/warflagger/src/texts/faq.md

 ### Won't WarFlagger turn into an echo chamber or get taken over by correctness nazis or voting blocs or be bought out by Big Money?

 All of these are valid concerns.
-For more things to worry about, plus possible solutions to them, please see tHE [Scenarios](https://github.com/BnMcGn/warflagger/wiki/Scenarios) section of the WarFlagger Wiki.
+For more things to worry about, plus possible solutions to them, please see the [Scenarios](https://github.com/BnMcGn/warflagger/wiki/Scenarios) section of the WarFlagger Wiki.

 WarFlagger is designed to extract useful discussion from knock-down-drag-out internet flame wars.
 It aims to be resilient to all sorts of partisan savagery and dirty tricks.
 It has a few layers of defense.